 The spare capacitors you always get included with S2b are included in the back shell of the controller:

 Here, instead of adjusting capacitance by replacing the capacitor in the slot, you do so by flipping switch.
-For each axis, there are two switches that toggle one capacitor each, and by flipping both to 'on', you get the sum of their capacitances.
+For each axis, there are switches that toggle one capacitor each, and by flipping some to 'on', you get the sum of their capacitances.